Quantum gravity: Overview

 Much of the difficulty in meshing these theories at all energy scales comes from the different assumptions that these theories make on how the universe works.
 General relativity models gravity as curvature of spacetime: in the slogan of John Archibald Wheeler, "Spacetime tells matter how to move; matter tells spacetime how to curve."
 On the other hand, quantum field theory is typically formulated in the flat spacetime used in special relativity.
 No theory has yet proven successful in describing the general situation where the dynamics of matter, modeled with quantum mechanics, affect the curvature of spacetime.
 If one attempts to treat gravity as simply another quantum field, the resulting theory is not renormalizable.
 Even in the simpler case where the curvature of spacetime is fixed a priori, developing quantum field theory becomes more mathematically challenging, and many ideas physicists use in quantum field theory on flat spacetime are no longer applicable.

 It is widely hoped that a theory of quantum gravity would allow us to understand problems of very high energy and very small dimensions of space, such as the behavior of black holes, and the origin of the universe.

+One major obstacle is that for quantum field theory in curved spacetime with a fixed metric, bosonic/fermionic operator fields supercommute for spacelike separated points.
+(This is a way of imposing a principle of locality.)
+However, in quantum gravity, the metric is dynamical, so that whether two points are spacelike separated depends on the state.
+In fact, they can be in a quantum superposition of being spacelike and not spacelike separated.

 Quantum mechanics and general relativity

 Graviton

 The observation that all fundamental forces except gravity have one or more known messenger particles leads researchers to believe that at least one must exist for gravity.
 This hypothetical particle is known as the graviton.
 These particles act as a force particle similar to the photon of the electromagnetic interaction.
 Under mild assumptions, the structure of general relativity requires them to follow the quantum mechanical description of interacting theoretical spin-2 massless particles.
 Many of the accepted notions of a unified theory of physics since the 1970s assume, and to some degree depend upon, the existence of the graviton.
 The Weinberg–Witten theorem places some constraints on theories in which the graviton is a composite particle.
 While gravitons are an important theoretical step in a quantum mechanical description of gravity, they are generally believed to be undetectable because they interact too weakly.